GussRw/Documentation-Laravel-Routes/README.md

 `php artisan route:docs`

-This command create a html file in Project/docs, to indicate the html file path, you can use option `--path`
+This command create a html file in Project/docs.

-`php artisan route:docs --path=/routes/docs`

 ## Route description